-The other ports (port 1 and port 2) can be configured in one of the five spanning tree states via "transmit enable," "receive enable," and "learning disable" register settings in registers 18 and 34 for ports 1 and 2, respectively.
-Table 3-12 shows the port setting and software actions taken for each of the five spanning tree states.
+The other ports (port 1 and port 2) can be configured in one of the five spanning tree states via "transmit enable", "receive enable" and "learning disable" register settings in registers 18 and 34 for ports 1 and 2, respectively.
+The following table shows the port setting and software actions taken for each of the five spanning tree states.